Updated 12th March 2025

 Ultra-processed foods are engineered to be convenient, extra tasty, and highly profitable for the companies that make them.

-Is ultra-processed food unhealthy?
+Are ultra-processed foods unhealthy?

-The consensus is that most forms of ultra-processed food are unhealthy.
+The consensus is that many forms of ultra-processed food are unhealthy.
 Diets high in ultra-processed foods have been linked with increased risk of heart disease, weight gain, cancer, and even mortality — but why?

 Processing changes the complex structure of nutrients in a food, which scientists call the food matrix.